 Linking past and present observations of sea level change in Kiribati to projections of future sea level rise provides a pathway for comprehensively assessing future sea level-driven impacts in and around the island nation.
-In doing so, areas of remaining uncertainty and observational needs are also identified.
-For example, based on the analysis of available observations of the processes causing relative sea level change in Kiribati there is the possibility of spatial variations in the rate of vertical land motion across the different islands that make up Kiribati.
-Additional GPS stations - even on a temporary basis - could help determine if this is indeed the case.
-Interferometric synthetic aperture radar analysis (InSAR) analysis also provides a path forward, leveraging satellite observations to observe subsidence in Kiribati.
-An example of this is shown below in Figure 13.
-The high-resolution map of 30-m spatial resolution shows broadscale subsidence in Kiritimati from 2014-2023.
+In doing so, areas of remaining uncertainty and observational needs are also identified, based on what is currently used - tide gauges, satellite altimeters - and what is available.

+Vertical land motion is an important component of relative sea level rise because changes in surface elevation, such as subsidence, lead to changes in the height of the ocean relative to land.
+Based on the analysis of available observations of relative sea level change in Kiribati and its underlying physical drivers, there is the possibility of spatial variations in the rate of vertical land motion across the different islands that make up Kiribati.
+More GPS stations in Kiribati - even on a temporary basis - could help determine if this is the case.
+Interferometric synthetic aperture radar analysis (InSAR) analysis also provides a path forward, by leveraging satellite observations of land elevation over time to reveal rates of subsidence, as shown in Figure 13.
+The high-resolution map of 30-m spatial resolution, based on Sentinel-1 satellite data, shows broadscale subsidence in Kiritimati from 2014-2023.
 The rates vary across the island, ranging from greater than 4 mm/year of subsidence to almost stable land movement.
 Further work is needed to understand how to integrate such estimates into the analysis conducted here.

 Figure 13.
-InSAR-estimated map of vertical land motion for Kiritimati from Sentinel-1 observations over the period from 2014 to 2023.
-The map indicated broadscale subsidence with some spatial variability in the rate of subsidence across the island.
+InSAR-estimated map of vertical land motion for Kiritimati from Sentinel-1 satellite observations over the period from 2014 to 2023.
+The map indicates broadscale subsidence with some spatial variability in the rate of subsidence across the island.

-As an additional limitation, the at-the-coast sea level change that is most closely linked to impacts is largely unknown away from the available tide gauges in Kiribati.
-This could lead to challenges in parts of the islands not directly observed by tide gauges.
+The at-the-coast sea level change, which is most closely linked to impacts, is largely unknown away from the available tide gauges in Kiribati.
+This limitation can lead to challenges in parts of the islands not directly observed by tide gauges.
 In particular, wave, tidal, and short-lived sea level anomaly propagation around the islands will manifest as signals with altered timing and amplitude at different places along the coast.
-Additional tide gauges could improve the understanding of local sea-level variability, and satellites could provide further coverage.
+Additional tide gauges could improve the understanding of local sea level variability, and satellites can provide further coverage.
 In particular, the Surface Water and Ocean Topography (SWOT) mission is currently measuring sea level at higher resolutions and closer to the coast than any of its predecessors and could support insight into sea level change occurring around Kiribati, particularly illuminating the role of chaotic ocean variability and storm surge in flood threshold exceedances.